waxbetty/Sushi-fork-1/readme.md

 }
 ```

-Note that we could use these top level page classes and some CSS to customize other items on the page.
+Note: we could chose to use these top level page classes and some CSS to customize other items on the page and create a visual scheme whereby each section of the site has its own distinct look.

 ## JavaScript - DOM Scripting